Affordable, Flexible, and Transfer-friendly

 Diversity and Technology

 Studies of multicultural and global perspectives are required in candidates' general, content and professional coursework.
-In addition to successfully completing the Information Technology (IT) Certificate Program, candidates must create an electronic portfolio showcasing their ability to demonstrate content, pedagogical and professional knowledge, based upon the Interstate New Teachers Assessment and Support Consortium (INTASC) principles.
+Candidates must create an electronic portfolio showcasing their ability to demonstrate content, pedagogical and professional knowledge, based upon the Interstate New Teachers Assessment and Support Consortium (INTASC) principles.
 The portfolio is reviewed and scored by two individuals; the candidate meets with the reviewers to discuss the artifacts and reflective rationales that have been chosen to showcase the ten INTASC Principles (e.g., meaningful content; child development; learning styles/diversity; planning for instruction).
 The reviewers determine whether or not the evidence reflects the INTASC premise that: An effective teacher must be able to integrate content knowledge with the specific strengths and needs of students to assure that all students learn and perform at high levels.

 Mayville State University accepts transfer credit from regionally recognized accredited institutions of postsecondary education.
 All credit hours earned from the institutions that meet this criterion are accepted in transfer towards graduation degree credit hours.